-Maureen Mahon is an associate professor in the Department of Music at New York University.
-A cultural anthropologist, her research interests include African American music and culture; the construction and performance of race and gender in music; and the relationship between race, class, generation, and culture.
-She teaches courses on the history of rock and roll, music and the construction of race, fieldwork methods, and African American women and music.
-She is the author of Right to Rock: The Black Rock Coalition and the Cultural Politics of Race (Duke University, 2004), an inquiry into the ways African American rock musicians in the 1990s used music and activism to challenge prevailing ideas about black music and identity.
-Her articles on African-American cultural studies have appeared in academic venues such as American Ethnologist, Journal of Popular Music Studies; Women and Music: A Journal of Gender and Culture; and Souls: A Critical Journal of Black Politics, Culture, and Society and online at EbonyJet.com and the Rock and Roll Hall of Fame and Museum website.
-She has held fellowships from the National Science Foundation, the Ford Foundation, and the American Association of University Women.
-She has received a 2013-14 National Endowment for the Humanities Fellowship for her work on her research on the contribution of African American women such as Big Mama Thornton, the Shirelles, Tina Turner, Darlene Love, Betty Davis, and Labelle to rock.
-Her book on the subject, Beyond Brown Sugar: Voices of African American Women in Rock and Roll, 1953-1984, is under contract with Duke University Press.
+Maureen Mahon is a cultural anthropologist whose research interests include African American music and culture; the construction and performance of race and gender in music; and the relationship between race, class, generation, and culture.
+She teaches courses on the history of rock and roll, music and the construction of race, genre in popular music, fieldwork methods, and African American women and music.
+She is the author of Black Diamond Queens: African American Women and Rock and Roll (Duke University Press, 2020), an exploration of the pivotal part African American women have played in the development of rock and roll.
+In 2021, Black Diamond Queens was awarded the Otto Kinkeldey Award by the American Musicological Society, the Alan Merriam Prize by the Society for Ethnomusicology, and the Marcia Herndon Prize by the Gender and Sexualities Section of the Society for Ethnomusicology.
+Her first book, Right to Rock: The Black Rock Coalition and the Cultural Politics of Race (Duke University Press, 2004), is an ethnographic study that examines the ways African American rock musicians used music and activism to challenge the limitations placed on black music and black identity in the 1980s and 1990s.
+Her articles on African-American cultural studies have appeared in academic venues such as American Ethnologist, Journal of Popular Music Studies; Women and Music: A Journal of Gender and Culture; Ethnomusicology; Journal of the American Musicological Society; and Souls: A Critical Journal of Black Politics, Culture, and Society and online at EbonyJet.com and on the websites of National Public Radio and the Rock and Roll Hall of Fame and Museum.